Calvert County Health Department

 Measles

-Two deaths have been reported from measles.
-The first death was in a school-aged child in Texas who tested positive for measles, was not vaccinated and did not have any underlying medical condition.
-The second death was in a New Mexico resident who tested positive for measles and was unvaccinated.
-The official cause of death remains under investigation.
+Three deaths have been reported from measles.
+The first confirmed death was in a school-aged child in Texas who tested positive for measles, was not vaccinated and did not have any underlying medical condition.
+The second death was in a New Mexico resident who did not seek medical care before passing and tested positive for measles.
+The third death occurred in a school-aged child in Texas who tested positive for measles and was hospitalized.
+The child was unvaccinated and previously healthy.

 ![]() |